 We would love to extend our computer’s potential by augmenting it with either extended displays or devices as digitizers.
-To fuel our productivity, the apps listed in this list have are versatile.
-EasyCanvas and AstroPad act as a mirror and a digitizer with special apple pencil touch feature.
+To fuel our productivity, the apps listed in this list are versatile.
+EasyCanvas and AstroPad act as a mirror and a digitizer with a special apple pencil touch feature.
 It lets you make the best use of creation tools.
 If you’re looking for something more than just a digitizer, Splashtop takes the cake.
 It has options to make it an extended display too.

 TeamViewer is free and works well wirelessly, it is best suited to mirror your computer.
 AirDisplay and iDisplay are paid but have distinct features like high-speed video transmission without latency wirelessly, and multi-touch across all platforms makes it a good choice for people looking for a more comprehensive app.